 by Alan Garcia

-I have now been a qualified snowboard instructor for more than 10 years and also a ski instructor and tennis coach for more than 9 years.
-I first qualified when I was 15 in Whistler, Canada with what was then one of just a handful of professional instructor training companies.
+I have now been a qualified snowboard instructor for more than 22 years and also a ski instructor and tennis coach for more than 21 years.
+I first qualified when I was 15 in January 2001 in Whistler, Canada with what was then one of just a handful of professional instructor training companies.
 Today there are dozens of companies and far more websites which sell other people’s courses making a minefield of good or tragic possibilities on your path to becoming an instructor.
 Some courses offer good service and results but at extortionate prices with huge profit margins.
 Other courses are run by cowboys who can easily sell the dream with the usual sound bytes and “imagine a life being paid to ski or board” dream-pushing only for you to find that your £6,000- £8,000 ten week course would have been far better elsewhere.

-The end of the 2010- 2011 season marks the culmination of one of my biggest goals, dreams and ambitions at Sunshine World as we have now had 34 people qualify as professional ski and/ or snowboard instructors through our training alone, all trained by myself personally, and we still hold a 100% pass rate for everyone who trained on our 10 week or longer courses with full attendance.
+The end of the 2010- 2011 season marked the evolution of one of my biggest goals, dreams and ambitions at Sunshine World as we then had over 34 people qualify as professional ski and/ or snowboard instructors through our training alone, all trained by myself personally, and we still hold a 100% pass rate for everyone who trained on our 10 week or longer courses with full attendance.
 The Sunshine World instructor training courses remain by far the cheapest in the world.
 We own our own luxury chalet, have our own ATOL licensed Tour Operator through which we organise professionally run, all inclusive ski and snowboard holidays to the awesome resort of Zakopane, Poland’s winter capital.
 As we are based in Poland all the running costs of the business and our living costs couldn’t be cheaper and so our £ goes that much further all around.
 The ski areas have mainly brand new lifts and the resorts even have features which you don’t get elsewhere such as floodlit skiing and boarding until 10pm every day of the season.
-The male to female ratio is also better than any resort I’ve ever been to.
+The male to female ratio is also more balanced than any resort I’ve ever been to.